samehinttech/Python_Learning_ML/README.md

 - [Conditionals](./conditionals) : Covers conditional statements and logic in Python.
 - [Loops](./loops) : Focuses on loops and iteration in Python.
 - [Data Structures](./data_structures) : Explores lists, tuples, dictionaries, and sets in Python.
+- [functions](./functions) : Understanding functions and modular programming in Python.